 The World Health Organization (WHO) announced the COVID-19 outbreak on January 30th, 2020, and described it as a pandemic on March 11th, 2020.
-Currently, behavioral, non-pharmacological interventions (NPIs), such as the use of masks, self-isolation, quarantine, and even lockdown of entire territories and communities, are the strategies hired to stop or, at least, to curb person to person transmission.
+Therefore, behavioral, non-pharmacological interventions (NPIs), such as the use of masks, self-isolation, quarantine, and even lockdown of entire territories and communities, are the strategies hired to stop or, at least, to curb person to person transmission.

-It has been seen that fasting or intermittent fasting (IG) has beneficial effects in patients suffering from underlying morbidity, not limited to multiple chronic diseases, and disease prevention in healthy individuals, oxidative stress reduction, and inflammation.
+It has been seen that fasting or intermittent fasting (IF) has beneficial effects in patients suffering from underlying morbidity, not limited to multiple chronic diseases, disease prevention in healthy individuals, oxidative stress reduction, and inflammation.
 C-reactive protein (CRP) and inflammatory biomarkers like IL-6 are shown to be significantly reduced by short and long IF.

 Conversely, it is recognized that caloric restriction (CR) also decreases markers of oxidative stress and inflammation and metabolic disease risk markers among patients with moderate asthma and other respiratory diseases.
 To improve the human immune system, several experts suggest a diet with CR, fasting, or IF.